eclipse-archived/ceylon-lang.org/documentation/tour/classes.md

    `angle` and `radius` directly from the `rotate()` and `dilate()` methods, and from the expression which specifies the value of `description`.

-Notice also that Ceylon doesn't have a `new` keyword to indicate instantiation.
+Notice also that Ceylon doesn't have a `new` keyword to indicate instantiation, we just 'call the class': `Polar(angle, radius)`.

 The `shared` annotation determines the accessibility of the annotated type, attribute, or method.
 Before we go any further, let's see how we can hide the